buda-base/tibetan-stemming-data/README.md

 lexicon_with_markers.txt is obtained by processing vocabs/TDC.txt with affixify.py
 note: the sskrt syllables marked with /B were manually processed.
 Ideally, a thorough analysis of sskrt syllables would enable to automatize this process.

+### Known bugs
+from PyTib.SylComponents.py:
+- གཏམ་འགྲིག/B (འགྲིག is considered a thame syllable)